ful1e5/XCursor-pro/README.md

 # Pro!

-**XCursor Pro** is modern, simple and elegent cursor theme for **Linux ninja**, Who are using barebone cursors for their DE/WM.
+**XCursor Pro** is modern, simple and elegant cursor theme for **Linux ninja**, Who are using barebone cursors for their DE/WM.
 This cursor is also available for Windows user.

 #### Cursor Sizes